idanyas/httpflow/README.md

 - Displays rich results from the server, including titles, subtitles, icons.
 - Supports custom actions (opening URLs, running shell commands, etc.) defined by the server.
 - Supports context menus defined by the server.
-- Server address, port, path, query parameter, and request timeout are configurable in Flow Launcher settings.
+- Server address, port, path, query parameter, and request timeout are configurable.
+- Optional: Use a single custom URL template to fully control the request URL format.

 ## Installation